 To say that professional golfer Renee Powell is an inspirational woman is somewhat of an understatement.
-Powell was only the second African American woman to play on the Ladies Professional Golf Association (LPGA) Tour, and, after beginning her professional career in 1967, she played in more than 250 tournaments around the world.
+Powell was the second African American woman to play on the Ladies Professional Golf Association (LPGA) Tour, and after beginning her professional career in 1967 she played in more than 250 tournaments around the world.

-Following her time on the LPGA tour, Powell dedicated her life to diversifying the game of golf and in 2008, she became the third American, and the only female golfer to receive an honorary doctorate from The University of St Andrews in its 600-year history.
+Following her time on the LPGA tour, Powell dedicated her life to diversifying the game of golf.
+This led to the University of St Andrews awarding Powell an honorary doctorate in 2008, and she became the third American and the only female golfer to receive this honour in the University’s 600-year history.

 It is fitting, therefore, that when the University announced that they were going to name two new student halls of residence after inspiring female figures, Powell was top of the list – along with British journalist Katharine Whitehorn.

-Speaking to The Saint the day after unveiling a plaque to celebrate the opening of Powell Hall, the 72-year-old was nothing but humble about the accolade.
+Speaking to The Saint the day after unveiling a plaque to celebrate the opening of Powell Hall, the LPGA golf legend was nothing but humble about the accolade.

 “When I first found out about the hall being named after me… I just had to try to get my head around it and to understand what I was hearing,” she said.
 “I was trying to decipher between reality and a dream.”

-Revealing her down-to-earth attitude, Powell wa quick to point out that the new building will honour not only her, but also her parents, who she cited as her main role models growing up.
+Revealing her down-to-earth attitude, Powell was quick to point out that the new building will honour not only her, but also her parents, who she cited as her main role models growing up.

 “My father introduced me to the game of golf when I was three years old, so I say that I learned to walk, talk and play golf at the same time.
 I didn’t really have to fall in love with it because it was part of me – it was part of my DNA.”

-Talking to Powell, it is clear that her parents’ values have had a huge impact on her, and she became visibly more animated when explaining her ongoing effort to follow in their footsteps.
-“I’ve always tried to achieve even a quarter of what they’ve achieved,” she says, gesturing towards the ceiling while explaining how she is “here – still climbing, trying to get there.”
+Talking to Powell, it is clear that her parents’ values have had a huge impact on her.
+“I’ve always tried to achieve even a quarter of what they’ve achieved,” she said, gesturing towards the ceiling while explaining how she is “here – still climbing, trying to get there.”

-Despite Powell’s focus on the future, she has already achieved more than many golfers could have hoped for.
-Early into her teenage years Powell had won more than 30 tournaments, and even after retiring as a professional golfer, she designed golf clothes for a major fashion house in London, commentated on the game, penned articles and coached pupils all around the world.
+Despite Powell’s focus on the future, she has already achieved more than most golfers could ever hope for.
+Early on in her teenage years Powell had won more than 30 tournaments, and even after retiring as a professional golfer she designed golf clothes for a major fashion house in London, commentated on the game, penned articles and coached pupils all around the world.
 In her words, “golf has been the centre, the nucleus of my entire life.”

 In between all of these appointments, Powell has worked on many projects to improve the diversity of golf.
-She became an International Goodwill Ambassador and travelled to Africa on more than 25 trips to host golf clinics, as well as assisting with projects expanding golf to more youth, women, seniors, minorities, and military veterans.
+She became an International Goodwill Ambassador and travelled to Africa on more than 25 trips to host golf clinics, as well as assisting with projects to inspire more youth, women, seniors, minorities, and military veterans to take up golf.